-IHC Specialty Benefts reports that the average monthly premium for a stand-alone family dental plan sold in Vermont over a two-year period (2020-2021) was $49.87.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Vermont in 2022 was $52.84.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?

 All stand-alone pediatric dental plans available through Vermont Health Connect will comply with the ACA’s pediatric dental coverage rules.
 This means out-of-pocket costs for pediatric dental services will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.